jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.4.2 ClipRasterToPolygon

-Clips a raster to a vector polygon..
+Clips a raster to a vector polygon.

 *Parameters*: